How to organize a walk in pantry when it’s full of stuff?

-When I had a huge stockpile and finally decided to get it in some sot of organized order, I found pasta 2 years past its sell by date.
+When I had a huge stockpile of non perishable food and finally decided to get it in some sort of organized order, I found pasta 2 years past its sell by date.
 Oops!

 Even if your pantry isn’t that bad, take most of the stuff out.
 You want to get behind everything and clean it anyways.

 You can leave the big and heavy stuff in but take out anything that isn’t in a specific place where it will stay after you have organized it.

 2. check your dates